Jojutla

 Jojutla is a municipality in the state of Morelos, Mexico.
 Its municipal seat is the city of Jojutla de Juárez.
 The name Jojutla comes from Nahuatl Xoxōuhtlān (/nah/) and means, Place of abundant blue skies.
 Another interpretation is Jojutla should be written Xo-Xoutla and its etymological roots come from: xoxou-ki, (dye called indigo) and Tla-ntli, (teeth) to indicate abundance, so the name means: Place abundant in blue paint.
 This meaning is corroborated by Father José Agapito Mateo Minos in Nohualco Tlalpixtican (1722), about how he saw the maceration and decanting tanks of the xoxouki plant, when it still existed in the plaza Zacate. Ángela Peralta mentions a unique pyramid consisting of three parts: the momozok, the turret and the campanile (tower), demolished by the colonial government.
 Remnants of this can be seen in the staircase of the municipal palace.

-Jojutla has an area of 143 km2, representing 2.88% of the state.
-It is located at 890 m above sea level.
-The municipality reported 57,121 inhabitants in the year 2015 census.

 Lake Tequesquitengo and part of the Sierra de Huautla Biosphere Reserve are located in the municipality of Jojutla.

+Geography

+Jojutla is located in the southern area of the state of Morelos.
+It has a territorial area of approximately 149 km2, covering about 3.1% of the state’s surface area.
+Its geographical coordinates are 18°31’ to 18°41’ north latitude and 99°9’ to 99°18’ west longitude.
+It has an elevation ranging from 700 to 1,600 meters above sea level.
+According to the census, the total population of Jojutla is 57,682 inhabitants.

 History

-Prehispanic History
+Pre-hispanic history

 The area that is Jojutla today was covered by the internal Sea of Plancarte in the Paleozoic Era.
 The first inhabitants are believed to have arrived 22,000 years ago.
 Although fragments of obsidian, ceramic, and pottery have been found in the atriums of the chapels of Teocalzingo, Guadalupe, and Tlatenchi, no serious archaeological studies have been undertaken in the area.
 The Codex Mendoza tells us that people lived in Jojutla from 1425 to 1436 CE, when they were conquered by the troops of Izcóatl and Nezahualcóyotl, and submitted to the Calpixca Acolhua of Tlaquiltenango and the lordship of Cuauhnáhuac.